 5. A. costata.
 Black; wings hyaline, with a black costal margin, and small anastomosis in the middle.
+Inhabits N. W. Territory.

-Body deep black, with very short, sparse, sericeous hairs; thorax with the lateral hairs longer and pale yellowish-rufous; wings hyaline, with a blackish costal margin bounded by the fourth nervure as far as the middle, where it is abruptly contracted so as to be included by the first apicial nervure for a short distance, when it is gradually contracted so as to be included by the two costal nervures; anastomosis near the centre of the wing, blackish; feet black; poisers fuscous, capitulum whitish.

-Length more than three-tenths of an inch.

-The disposition of the wing nervures of this species corresponds with that of the fifth tribe in Wiedemann's arrangement.
+Body deep black, with very short, sparse, sericeous hairs; thorax with the lateral hairs longer, and pale yellowish-rufous; mings hyaline with a blackish costal margin, bounded by the fourth nervure as far as the middle, where it is abruptly contracted, so as to be included by the first apicial nervure for a short distance, when it is gradually contracted, so as to be included by the two costal nervures; anastomosis, near the centre of the wings, blackish; feet black; poisers fuscous, capitulum whitish.
+Length more than $\frac{1}{30}$ of an inch.
+The disposition of the wing-nervures of this species corresponds with that of the fifth tribe, in Wiedemann's arrangement.